21 Incredible DC in Winter Events For You to Experience This Season

-Ring in the Year of the Rat in Chinatown
+Ring in the Year of the Snake in Chinatown

-D.C. is rich with Chinese culture, especially during the celebration of the Chinese New Year.
+Washington DC is rich with Chinese culture, especially during the Chinese New Year celebrations.
 But the celebrations don’t stop in Chinatown.
 The city throws a D.C.
-Chinese New Year Parade the last weekend of January filled with firecrackers, Chinese folk dancers, large floats, and other attractions.
+Chinese New Year Parade the last weekend of January, filled with firecrackers, Chinese folk dancers, large floats, and other attractions that make it a great way to spend hours enjoying the festive spirit in the nation’s capital.

-At the end of January, the Arthur M. Sackler Gallery in the Smithsonian’s Freer Gallery of Art hosts a Lunar New Year celebration that showcases Asian art, live musical performances and authentic food.
+At the end of January, the Arthur M. Sackler Gallery in the Smithsonian’s Freer Gallery of Art hosts a Lunar New Year celebration that showcases Asian art, live musical performances, and authentic food, perfect for a day exploring the museum and its cultural exhibits.

-At the beginning of February, the Smithsonian American Art Museum hosts a kid-friendly Chinese New Year family celebration that offers crafts, an acrobatic troupe and a scavenger hunt.
+At the beginning of February, the Smithsonian American Art Museum hosts a kid-friendly Chinese New Year family celebration that offers crafts, an acrobatic troupe, and a scavenger hunt.
+It’s one of the hidden gems of Washington DC during winter sun season, bringing warmth and joy even on the coldest days.

 Celebrate Winter with Washington’s World Series Champs

-The Washington Nationals are holding their annual Winterfest the second weekend of January at Nationals Park.
-The park transforms into a baseball and winter wonderland and offers behind the scenes access to parts of the stadium that are usually closed for visitors.
-There are even options to meet members of the team and coaches.
+The Washington Nationals are holding their annual Winterfest the second weekend of January at Nationals Park, located near the national parks in Washington D.C.
+The park transforms into a baseball and winter wonderland and offers behind-the-scenes access to parts of the stadium that are usually closed to visitors.
+There are even options to meet team members and coaches.

-Purchasing tickets beforehand is a must so check out their website beforehand.
+Purchasing tickets beforehand is a must, so check out their website.

 Test your Spy Potential During Spy Fest at the International Spy Museum

 Explore the International Spy Museum to a new extent on the third Tuesday of January at Spy Fest.
-Test your ability to decode messages, beat lie-detectors and maybe even try out some sick new ninja moves.
-Spy Fest is sure to have something for the whole family—even demonstrations by expert spies.
+It’s a great time to test your ability to decode messages, beat lie detectors, and maybe even try out some sick new ninja moves.
+Spy Fest is sure to have something for the whole family, even demonstrations by expert spies.
+It’s a great place for anyone looking for adventure during winter time in the nation’s capital.
 Access to typical museum exhibits is included with the price of museum admission.

 Tickets are required, and be sure to read the age limits for the event.